-- A telephone order must be reduced to writing, either through written communication or electronic record, indicating the time of the call and initials of the pharmacist. - The format used to record the telephone order must conform to requirements of the NY State Education Law with regard to permitting substitution or dispensing as ordered. - Prescriptions for multi-source brand drugs requiring "dispense as written" and "brand necessary" may be ordered over the telephone. - When a pharmacy obtains a prescription over the telephone, it is the responsibility of the ordering prescriber to notate in the Medicaid beneficiary's medical record in his/her own handwriting that the drug is "brand medically necessary," the reason that a brand name multi-source drug is required, and the prior authorization number for the drug if applicable.
-See Mandatory Generic Drug Program: https://newyork.fhsc.com/providers/MGDP\about.asp
+- A telephone order must be reduced to writing, either through written communication or electronic record, indicating the time of the call and initials of the pharmacist. - The format used to record the telephone order must conform to requirements of the New York (NY) State Education Law with regard to permitting substitution or dispensing as ordered. - Prescriptions for multi-source brand drugs requiring "dispense as written" and "brand necessary" may be ordered over the telephone, the pharmacist must notate such on the oral order.
+The prescriber or authorized individual prescribing by phone must verbally communicate both "dispense as written" and "brand necessary" and notate such in the Medicaid member's medical record in his/her own handwriting that the drug is "brand medically necessary," the reason that a brand name multisource drug is required, and the prior authorization number for the drug if applicable.
+See Mandatory Generic Drug Program:

+https://newyork.fhsc.com/providers/MGDP_about.asp.